c19early.org COVID-19 treatment researchAmubarvimab/romlusevimabAmubarv../r.. (more..)

 RCTs are expensive and many RCTs are funded by pharmaceutical companies or interests closely aligned with pharmaceutical companies.
 For COVID-19, this creates an incentive to show efficacy for patented commercial products, and an incentive to show a lack of efficacy for inexpensive treatments.
 The bias is expected to be significant, for example Als-Nielsen et al. analyzed 370 RCTs from Cochrane reviews, showing that trials funded by for-profit organizations were 5 times more likely to recommend the experimental drug compared with those funded by nonprofit organizations.
 For COVID-19, some major philanthropic organizations are largely funded by investments with extreme conflicts of interest for and against specific COVID-19 interventions.

-Evidence shows that non-RCT studies can also provide reliable results.
+Evidence shows that observational studies can also provide reliable results.
 Concato et al. found that well-designed observational studies do not systematically overestimate the magnitude of the effects of treatment compared to RCTs.
-Anglemyer et al. summarized reviews comparing RCTs to observational studies and found little evidence for significant differences in effect estimates.
+Anglemyer et al. analyzed reviews comparing RCTs to observational studies and found little evidence for significant differences in effect estimates.
+We performed a similar analysis across the 112 treatments we cover, showing no significant difference in the results of RCTs compared to observational studies, RR 1.00 [0.92‑1.08].
+Similar results are found for all low-cost treatments, RR 1.02 [0.92‑1.12].
+High-cost treatments show a non-significant trend towards RCTs showing greater efficacy, RR 0.92 [0.82‑1.03].
+Details can be found in the supplementary data.
 Lee et al. showed that only 14% of the guidelines of the Infectious Diseases Society of America were based on RCTs.
 Evaluation of studies relies on an understanding of the study and potential biases.
-Limitations in an RCT can outweigh the benefits, for example excessive dosages, excessive treatment delays, or Internet survey bias may have a greater effect on results.
+Limitations in an RCT can outweigh the benefits, for example excessive dosages, excessive treatment delays, or remote survey bias may have a greater effect on results.
 Ethical issues may also prevent running RCTs for known effective treatments.
-For more on issues with RCTs see28,29.
+For more on issues with RCTs see40,41.

 We need to evaluate each trial on its own merits.
 RCTs for a given medication and disease may be more reliable, however they may also be less reliable.
 For off-patent medications, very high conflict of interest trials may be more likely to be RCTs, and more likely to be large trials that dominate meta analyses.